parthe/torchkernels/README.md

-# Kernel Implementations in PyTorch
+# Kernel utilities in PyTorch
-Fast implementations of standard kernels such as Gaussian, Laplacian, NTK
+Fast implementations of standard kernels such as Gaussian, Laplacian, NTK, and utilities for kernel methods

 # Installation
 ```